rails/rails/guides/source/upgrading_ruby_on_rails.md

 1. Fix tests and deprecated features
 1. Move to the latest patch version of the next minor version

 Repeat this process until you reach your target Rails version.
-Each time you move versions, you will need to change the Rails version number in the Gemfile (and possibly other Gem versions) and run `bundle update`.
+Each time you move versions, you will need to change the Rails version number in the Gemfile (and possibly other gem versions) and run `bundle update`.
 Then run the Update rake task mentioned below to update configuration files, then run your tests.

-You can find a list of all the Rails Gem versions [here](https://rubygems.org/gems/rails/versions).
+You can find a list of all released Rails versions [here](https://rubygems.org/gems/rails/versions).

 ### Ruby Versions